WilliamTjonndal/IT3212/assignment3/Group 25.md

 **ROC-AUC** measures how well each model separates classes.
 Our models range from 0.867 to 0.933 when predicting dropout and graduates which is a very good result.
 When predicting enrolled students, the models range from 0.761 to 0.847, which is significantly worse, explained by the fact that enrolled students have overlapping features with the other classes.
 This overlap is observed in ***figure 7***, which uses PCA to visualize features which is still useful in this case even though we don't use the PCA dataset.

-**Bagging Decision Trees** performs best overall, while Bagging MLPs and SVMs do well, and Bagging Logistic Regression excels in ROC-AUC, due to its more equally distributed classifcation curves.
+**Bagging Decision Trees** performs best overall, while Bagging MLPs and SVMs do well, and Bagging Logistic Regression excels in ROC-AUC, due to its more equally distributed classification curves.

 <div style="page-break-after: always;"></div>